 Unfortunately, some condenser diaphragms are a bit too reactive and portray “overshoot,” where they artificially accentuate transients.
 As with any microphone characteristic, this can be both a pro and/or a con depending on the application.

 The extremely thin yet relatively loosely suspended diaphragm or a ribbon mic typically reacts to transients very naturally.

-While condenser microphones are easily capable of achieving any polar pattern (and are oftentimes multi-pattern), ribbon mics are naturally bidirectional.
+While condenser microphones can easily achieve any polar pattern (and are often multi-pattern), ribbon mics are naturally bidirectional.

 Condenser mics can have any polar pattern.